nabilabd/blog-site/_drafts/kriging_intro.md

 ## $ dist.m  (dbl) 50, 30, 150, 270, 380, 470, 240, 120, 240, 420, 400, 3...
 ```

 The meuse dataset contains concentration measurements for a number of chemical elements, at the Meuse river in the Netherlands.
-More information can be found by checking the help page via "?meuse"
+More information can be found by checking the help page via `?meuse`.

 Of particular interest is that each of the values/measurements, are associated with geographic coordinates, the x- and y- columns.
 A priori, given just the dataframe and no additional information, it might not be clear that those two columns indicate locations (I, at least, had never heard of RDH coordinates before).
 And that's what the motivation for SPDF's was, to provide a structure which allows for coordinates to very clearly be associated with data points corresponding to them.